-I’m sure that you can agree with me when I say that there are a lot of questions surrounding salon quality laser hair removal and IPL at home hair removal.
+I’m sure that you can agree with me when I say that there are a lot of questions surrounding salon-quality laser hair removal and IPL at-home hair removal.
 Do they work?
 Are they worth the money?
 Isn’t it all a huge scam?

 Well, I have been wondering these things for quite some time too.
-After trying laser hair removal in a salon for about six months, I started thinking if there really was a difference between the at home IPL machines and the laser machines that they use in the salons – after all, it was really expensive to have your areas treated in a salon, and at home IPL machines only cost a few hundred dollars for their lifetime.
+After trying laser hair removal in a salon for about six months, I started thinking if there really was a difference between the at-home IPL machines and the laser machines that they use in the salons – after all, it was really expensive to have your areas treated in a salon, and at home IPL machines only cost a few hundred dollars for their lifetime.

 So, I set out to answer some of my own questions and some of the questions that you will probably have too.
-After reading these answers, you should be able to make a conclusive decision about if IPL/ laser hair removal is something that you should spend your money on, like I have.
+After reading these answers, you should be able to make a conclusive decision about if IPL/ laser hair removal is something that you should spend your money on, as I have.

 What Is IPL At Home Hair Removal?

-IPL, or Intense Pulsed Light refers to a technology that uses a high-powered flashgun to deliver an intense, visible, broad-spectrum ray of light that is meant for various cosmetic purposes, such as hair removal.
+IPL or Intense Pulsed Light refers to a technology that uses a high-powered flashgun to deliver an intense, visible, broad-spectrum ray of light that is meant for various cosmetic purposes, such as hair removal.

-IPL at home hair removal: everything that you need to know
+IPL at-home hair removal: everything that you need to know

 What Is The Difference Between IPL And Laser?